laravel/docs/upgrade.md

 **Likelihood Of Impact: None**

-[As of Laravel 5.8](https://github.com/laravel/framework/pull/26454), migration stubs use the `bigIncrements` method ID columns by default.
+[As of Laravel 5.8](https://github.com/laravel/framework/pull/26472), migration stubs use the `bigIncrements` method on ID columns by default.
 Previously, ID columns were created using the `increments` method.

 This will not affect any existing code in your project; however, be aware that foreign key columns must be of the same type.
 Therefore, a column created using the `increments` method can not reference a column created using the `bigIncrements` method.